ShahriyarR/py-distributed-kv/README.md

 {"id": 15, "operation": "DELETE", "key": "key6", "value": null}
 ```

-Missing critical parts, such as:

-- Leader Election: Implement a consensus algorithm like Raft to elect a leader automatically.
+## TODO

+- [ ] Checksums: Add checksums to the WAL entries to ensure data integrity.
+- [ ] Compression: Add support for compressing the WAL files to save disk space.
-- Conflict Resolution: Add mechanisms to resolve conflicts when multiple updates happen simultaneously.
+- [ ] Conflict Resolution: Add mechanisms to resolve conflicts when multiple updates happen simultaneously.
-- Fault Tolerance: Implement heartbeats, retries, and failure detection.
+- [ ] Fault Tolerance:
+  - [ ] Implement heartbeats
+  - [ ] Retries
+  - [ ] Failure detection.
+  - [ ] Consensus algorithms like Raft or Paxos.
-- Persistent Connection: Replace the HTTP-based replication with more efficient TCP connections.
+- [ ] Persistent Connection: Replace the HTTP-based replication with more efficient TCP connections.
+- [ ] Transaction Support: Implement support for transactions to ensure atomicity and consistency.
-- Sharding: Implement data partitioning to scale horizontally.
+- [ ] Sharding: Implement data partitioning to scale horizontally.
-- Compression: Add support for compressing the WAL files to save disk space.
-- Security: Add authentication and encryption for API calls and replication.
+- [ ] Security: Add authentication and encryption for API calls and replication.

 ## Current limitations & future improvements